Meet our most vulnerable neighbors:

 Clothes, toiletries, and feminine hygiene items

 Using Helping Up Mission’s proven recovery principles, the Center will help women and children holistically — body, soul, and spirit — giving them a path out of homelessness to transformed lives.

 You can help a woman get off the streets and begin a new life with God’s help.

 Your gift will help provide meals, shelter, and life-changing care.

 Thank you for your generosity.
-Your gift will help welcome individual women in January 2022 and women with children in January 2023.
+Your gift will help welcome individual women in early 2022 and women with children in January 2023.
 Your online donation is secure.
 Helping Up Mission is a 501(c)(3) nonprofit organization.
 All contributions are tax deductible to the full extent allowed by law.